TheoKondak/CRUD-app/README.md

 [Tailwind CSS](https://tailwindcss.com/docs/installation) provides a quick and safe way to create a stylized template.
 The documentation is stellar, and the framework is well tested and used in production by many large companies.
 It also allows for a quick Dark theme mode, a feature which is utilized in this project.
 See [Theme section](https://github.com/madewithlove/technical-assignment-front-end-engineer-TheoKondak#theme) for more.

+### Toasts

+For displaying toasts [React Toastify](https://github.com/fkhadra/react-toastify) was the easiest and most straightforward solution.
+It is also well maintained with a lot of available options.

 ### Code Linting